Valentin1918/commissions-fees/README.md

 ~ `src/utils/checkOperationErrors.js` --> as there is no TS, I've decided to add such input validation layer.
 It simply validates an operation input and returns an array of errors, or empty array is all is fine.

-~ `src/utils/logOperationOutput.js` --> this function is running for each operation.
+~ `src/utils/proceedOperation.js` --> this function is running for each operation.
 It checks the operation validity with `checkOperationErrors`.
-If there are resulting errors, it displays them and don't proceed further.
+If there are resulting errors, it returns them and don't proceed further.
 If the operation is valid it is retrieving the needed `ruleName` from the `feeRuleDetails` based on the `operationType` and `operationUserType`.
 It runs the `feesCalculationEngine` instance method with the name equal to `ruleName` value and passing there as argument an object with correspondent `feeRuleDetails` and operation data.
-The fee output is rounded to 2 decimals and logged into a terminal.
+The fee output is rounded to 2 decimals and returned.